JimBer110/PA1450-2021/README.md

 ## Quick Start

-You're currently viewing the branch `skeleton`.
+Yo're currently viewing the branch `skeleton`.
 This branch contains a skeleton example project with the basics to get you started.

 To use the application, you will first need to make sure that your environment supports it.
 Please see the `virtual-lab-environment` branch for a complete and tested environment for use with this project.